fonoster/arke-ctl/README.md

 # Routr Command-Line Tool [![Build Status][travis-badge]][travis-ci] [![Node Version][node-badge]][npm] [![NPM version][npm-badge]][npm]

-The `rctl` is a command line interface for running commands against a Routr server.
-This overview covers `rctl` syntax, describes the command operations, and provides common examples.
-For details about each command, including all the supported flags and subcommands, see the `rctl` reference documentation.
+The `rctl` is a command-line interface for running commands against a Routr server.
+This overview covers `rctl` syntax, describes the command operations and provides common examples.
+For details about each command, including all the supported flags and subcommands, see the reference documentation below.
 This tool ships separately from the Routr server.

 ## Installation